 Before going to develop the actual mathematical model based on the above analytical model, it is worth mentioning some of our key assumptions.
 These assumptions help understanding the complex relationship between a large numbers of parameters.
 For the proposed mathematical model, we assume that a system has K nodes where each individual node k not only works as a normal mobile station but also works as a packet forwarding device for the other nodes.
-In addition, we assume that any kind of topology can be implemented among the mobile nodes to construct the Ad-hoc network.
-For the ease of simplicity, we perform the numerical analysis for a single node k.
-This can be further extended for the whole network by computing the collective behavior of the Ad-hoc network.
+In addition, we assume that any kind of topology can be implemented among the mobile nodes to construct the Adhoc network.
+This assumption allows us to implement different scenario (such as a node can have any number of input and output lines) on each node of the network to show the consistency of the proposed analytical and mathematical model.
+For the ease of simplicity, we perform the numerical